 My name is Arash (Persian: آرش) (aka NEO).
 I am a PhD candidate at the School of Computer and Communication Sciences, EPFL, and a doctoral research assistant at PARSA under supervision of Prof. Babak Falsafi.
 I did my master’s in Software Engineering at the Department of CSE and IT of Shiraz University, where I also received my B.Sc. in Software Engineering.

-I am broadly interested in the field of systems and interdisciplinary systems problems found in modern, large-scale datacenters.
-My current research revolves around efficiency and sustainability enhancement of server systems for datacenters.
-By characterizing modern server workloads and employing emerging memory subsystems, I look for minimizing the energy footprint and maximizing the compute density of server systems through specialization of various system components, and better system integration.
+I am broadly interested in the field of computer systems and interdisciplinary systems-level problems found in modern, large-scale datacenters, from cloud services to data stores and all the way down to server systems.
+By characterizing modern datacenter applications, I look for maximizing the compute density of server systems and minimizing their energy footprint through specialization of various system components and better system integration.
+My current focus is on the evasion of the RPC tax in datacenters through hardware-software co-design.

 Ph.D. in Computer & Communication Sciences